redsanket/spark/external/hue/guide/getting_started/index.rst

       SET hive.exec.compress.output=false;

       CREATE TABLE flickr_camera_location row format delimited fields terminated by ','
-      STORED AS TEXTFILE AS select camera, longitude, latitude from flickr_jcatera_table;
+      STORED AS TEXTFILE AS select camera, longitude, latitude from flickr_{your_user_name}_table;

    This will create a smaller table with only three columns from our original Flickr table.

 #.
 To merge all of the CSV data into one file, in the same directory, create the file
    **create_camera_location_csv.sh** with the following: